lefranj/LeFramework/README.md

 # LeFramework
 This framework was created just because I was bored.
-But, it can be used as simple, lightweight website framework.
+But, it can be used as simple, lightweight php MVC framework for your website.

 Have fun!